ZhangY2018/Reflection/README.md

+# Reflection 4
+## 2/16/2018
+This week I learned to create a story by putty that can ask users some questions first.
+And then, the story will be changed by user's different answer.
+I mastered some skills that can change the form of answer of the question.
+It can change makes the answers to be capital, lower case or inturn, it was intersting.

+---

 # Reflection 3
 ## 2/9/2018
 This week I learned how to create a question that can make different respond when it had different answers.
 And I also learned how to calculate on putty.
 The calculate of integer and floating point is different.
 Besides that, I also learned two more variables.
 Those are string and boolean.